 Legal status and governance

 The Cathedral Relief Service is registered as a “Society” under the laws of West Bengal and has a written constitution.
 As a Society it has a membership limited to sixteen people of which three (the Bishop of Kolkata, the Presbyter of St Paul’s Cathedral in Kolkata, and the CRS Director) are ex officio members.
 The remaining members are either appointed or elected by the members of the Society in General Meeting.

 The governing body is an Executive Committee, which is elected in General Meeting by members of the Society, and manages the affairs of the Society.
 The Executive Committee has power to appoint sub-committees and, at present, there is one such sub-committee to manage financial and staff issues.
 The CRS Director is appointed by, and accountable to, the Executive Committee which meets regularly.
 The Director is responsible for the overall management of CRS.

 CRS receives financial support from within India and abroad.
 Supporters include individuals, groups, charitable agencies, and corporations.
 They provide a combination of planned giving, one-off donations, and special project funding.
 The organisation also receives donations in-kind.

-There are two ‘Friends’ groups – the UK Friends and Canadian Friends – whose sole aim is to spread awareness and raise funds for CRS.
-Regular support is also received from: schools and churches of the Diocese of Derby, UK; Anglican Overseas Aid, Australia; the Lloyd George Asia Foundation , Hong Kong; the Consulate General of the Federal Republic of Germany, Kolkata; and Larsen & Toubro, Kolkata.
+There is a Friends of CRS group in the UK whose sole aim is to spread awareness and raise funds for CRS.
+Regular support is also received from: schools and churches of the Diocese of Derby, UK; Anglican Overseas Aid, Australia; the Lloyd George Asia Foundation, Hong Kong; the Consulate General of the Federal Republic of Germany, Kolkata; Larsen & Toubro, Kolkata; and other entities.
 Visit the Supporters section to see a map and find out more.